Gauge Theory in Riem(M): The conformal diffeomorphism group.

 Since we have gone directly to the calculation of the symbol $\sigma^*(\tau)$, we now write down the actual operator, for $v_{ab}\in \Gamma(S_2T^*)$.
 First of all, we check that the supermetric defined by \eqref{supermetric} is equivariant with respect to the action of $\xi$ (global gauge transformations).
 One must merely see that $\xi(f,p)$ acts on the covariant metric tensor $g^{ab}$, as

-Thus for global transformations we have: \be\mathcal{G}[u,v]=\int_Md^3x \sqrt{pf^*g}N_{pf^*g}G^{abcd}_{pf^*g}(pf^*u)_{ab}(pf^*v)_{ab}=\int_Md^3x\sqrt{g}N_gG^{abcd}u_{ab}v_{ab} \ee where $N$ must now not only be a {\it lapse potential}, but also must be constrained to be a strictly positive densitized function on $M$, i.e. we must have the highly constraining conditions, $N_g(x)>0$ and \be N_{pf^*g}(x)=p^{-3/2}N_g(f(x))\ee for the supermetric to be conformally invariant.
-We will give an example of such a lapse potential below.
+Thus for global transformations we have: \be\mathcal{G}[u,v]=\int_Md^3x \sqrt{pf^*g}N_{pf^*g}G^{abcd}_{pf^*g}(pf^*u)_{ab}(pf^*v)_{ab}=\int_Md^3x\sqrt{g}N_gG^{abcd}u_{ab}v_{ab} \ee where for the supermetric to be conformally invariant, $N$ must now not only be a {\it lapse potential}, but also must be further constrained: \begin{defi} A conformal lapse functional is one for which $N_g(x)>0$ and \be N_{pf^*g}(x)=p^{-3/2}N_g(f(x))\ee \end{defi} We will give an example of such a lapse potential below.